nitrico/LastAdapter/README.md

             }.into(recyclerView)
 ```

-### About the binding classes, avoiding findViewById and performance
+### About binding, findViewById and performance

-There can be situations where you cannot or simply don't want to use Data Binding to do some kind of operations with your items, that's why OnBindListener interface is provided.
-One case could be, for example, to add a tag or a transitionName to a certain view when it is binded.
-In those situations, specially when doing so in the onBind method, you should avoid findViewById's as it is an expensive call.
+There can be situations where you cannot or simply don't want to use Data Binding to do some kind of operations with your items, that's the reason why `OnBindListener` interface is provided.
+One case could be, for example, to add a tag or a transition name to a certain view when it is binded.
+In those situations, specially when doing so in the `onBind` method, you should avoid `findViewById` as it is an expensive call.

-One advantage of using Data Binding is to avoid the findViewById calls.
-Typically, you inflate your layout or set your content view using DataBindingUtil and you get a binding instance that you can use to access all the views (that have an id) in the layout.
+One advantage of using Data Binding is to avoid the `findViewById` calls.
+Typically, you inflate your layout or set your content view using `DataBindingUtil` and you get a binding instance that you can use to access all the views (that have an id) in the layout.
 The class of that binding instance is specifically created for that layout.
-Using LastAdapter, however, many layouts can be used and each one has its own binding class so, where is the binding instance and how to use it correctly?
+Using LastAdapter, however, many layouts can be used and each one has its own binding class.
+So, where is the binding instance and how to use it correctly?

 Internally, LastAdapter uses the layout resource id to distinguish between different item types.
-As the binding class used for each type also depends on that layout, you can use the type parameter to get the right binding class.
+As the binding class used for each type also depends on that layout, you can use the `type` parameter to get the right binding class.
 Here is an example:

 ```java
 @Override